Montreal-JieZhu/MediPal/README.md

 cd MediPal
 ```

-Step 2: Setup python environment and install packages by uv or conda
+Step 2: Setup python environment and install packages

-If you have uv
+If you have **uv  -- fastest**

 ```bash
 uv sync